Updated August 2020

 This was one of the first things I did with Flipgrid, and it may be one of my favorites.
 The students simply have to create how-to videos based on a specific skill.
-I had my 5th-grade orchestra students work with partners (during class) to record bow hold tutorial videos.
+At the beginning of the year I had my 5th-grade orchestra students work with partners (during class) to record bow hold tutorial videos.
 My 4th-grade band students created videos (at home) describing how to properly assemble and hold their instruments.
-The benefits to this: the students have to really think through the process in order to make an accurate video, and I get to see who understands the process and who needs more clarification.
+The benefits to this: the students must have a solid understanding of the process to make an accurate video, and I get to see who understands and who needs more clarification.

-There are many times where I will have students work with a partner in class to practice de-coding rhythms, come up with a do-re-mi pattern, or something similar.
-At the conclusion of the activity, a small number of pairs would share what they did with the full group.
-By using Flipgrid, every pair could record their video, giving everyone the opportunity to share-out to the group.
+There are many times where I will have students work with a partner or small group in class to practice a new skill.
+In the past, I would have a few groups share what they did with the full ensemble, but there was never enough time to hear from every group.
+By using Flipgrid, instead groups can record a video of their work and share with the class this way.